 - how to find the best medical malpractice attorney to discuss your case and pursue legal action, based on their recommendation

 Only a small percentage of people who experience medical malpractice are estimated to ever report their incident and thereby seek recoverable damages.

 The barriers individuals can often face in filing a claim for malpractice—such as lack of knowledge, financial concerns, and lack of access to legal help—contribute to our lack of understanding of the exact prevalence of medical errors in the United States.

-If you or a loved one has experienced illness or injury as a result of a medical professional’s negligence, you may be entitled to compensation.
+If you or a loved one has experienced illness, injury, or wrongful death as a result of a healthcare professional’s negligence, you may be entitled to compensation.
 There are certain criteria that your incident must meet to be considered medical malpractice under the law.

 Medical malpractice claims must be able to demonstrate the following: